truelockmc/video-downloader/README.md

 ## Features

-- **Video Downloading:** You can Download Videos and Audio from most Websites.
+- 📥 **Video Downloading:** You can Download Videos and Audio from most Websites.
-- **Video Metadata Extraction:** Automatically retrieves video title, thumbnail, and file size.
+- 🏷️ **Video Metadata Extraction:** Automatically retrieves video title, thumbnail, and file size.
-- **Download Options:** Choose from multiple formats including mp4 (with/without audio), mp3, avi, and mkv.
+- 🎞️ **Download Options:** Choose from multiple formats including mp4 (with/without audio), mp3, avi, and mkv.
-- **Quality Settings:** Customize video quality and audio bitrate.
+- 🎚️ **Quality Settings:** Customize video quality and audio bitrate.
-- **Progress Tracking:** Monitor individual download progress as well as overall progress.
+- 📊 **Progress Tracking:** Monitor individual download progress as well as overall progress.
-- **Multi Threading:** Download as much at the same time as you want.
+- 🔗 **Multi Threading:** Download as much at the same time as you want.
-- **Download Control:** Pause, cancel and resume downloads.
+- ⏸️▶️✖️ **Download Control:** Pause, cancel and resume downloads.
-- **Config Management:** Automatically adjusts download settings based on network speed.
+- ⚡ **Faster Download Speed:** Automatically adjusts download settings based on network speed.
-- **Dark Mode UI:** A modern, dark-themed interface built with PyQt5.
+- 🌙 **Dark Mode UI:** A modern, dark-themed interface built with PyQt5.

 ## Prerequisites